 Increasingly, more businesses are shifting their operations into the digital realm.
-Almost every company has an online variant.
-The result is a largely virtual workforce.
+As a result, almost every company has an online variant of remote work.

 If these questions have crossed your mind before, you are in the right place.
 This article focuses on how video conferencing solutions introduce the new look of remote work.
 Through virtual conferencing, you can interact with your co-workers.